riturajkush/Emotion-Detection-using-MATLAB/README.md

 > The implementation of project is done using MATLAB 2018 version

-To train the train the model run the file alex_net.m
+To train the train the model run the file alex_net.m Or you can also the download the pre trained model from this drive link https://drive.google.com/file/d/1F2qJqriFS9NCAq8UyaDG8Mi_LFNi84fY/view?usp=sharing

 To detect real time run main_output.m